ArashLab/CAP/TUTORIAL.md

 Note that hail is a requierment of cap and pyspark is a reqierment of hail.
 Thus, when you install cap using pip (as described above) pyspark is also installed on your system.
 If you haven't had previous spark configuration, the newly installed pyspark execute hail in local mode.
 Otherwise, you may experience difficulties following these examples.
 ## Example 1 (Import Genotype from a VCF)‍

 The following is a minimal workload that reads a VCF file and write it to a Hail MatrixTable format (with `.mt` extension).
 The corresponding cap function to do so is **ImportGenotype**.
-This function requires input and output genotype file (inGT and outGt).
+This function requires input and output genotype file (input and output).
 Here is the content of workload file.
 Note that `IGTVCF` is a unique id for this stage.
 Note that **ImportGenotype** can read data from different format (currently VCF and Plink Bfiles are supported).
 It accepts parameters (`arg`) to be passed to the relevant Hail function.
 See Documentaition for more details.

 ```yaml